Stephen P. Laurie

 Stephen P. Laurie is a British amateur astronomer.
 He is a prolific discoverer of asteroids and comets, although his profession is that of an actuary.
-He has also worked on searches for dwarf stars and discovered a supernova (SN 1997bq in NGC 3147) in 1997.
+He has also worked on searches for dwarf stars, and discovered supernova SN 1997bq in NGC 3147, on 7 April 1997.

 Laurie has named five asteroids he discovered from the Church Stretton area — 7603 Salopia (named after Shropshire), 9421 Violilla, 9428 Angelalouise, 10216 Popastro and 11626 Church Stretton — all discovered at observatory 966 Church Stretton and nearby location Ragdon (observatory J17).
 Laurie lives and works in the Church Stretton area.